hydazz/docker-swag/README.md

     │  │  │  ├─ access.log
     │  │  ├─ public_html/ <- webroot folder
     ├─ logrotate.d/ <- contents are copied to /etc/logrotate.d
 Rather than the folder *www* this image uses *domains*, in where you can put your domains, such as example.com.
-There is also the *logrotate.d* folder, contents of this folder will be copied to */etc/logrotate.d*, this will overwrite any folders in the */etc/logrotate.d* folder if the filename matches
+There is also the *logrotate.d* folder, contents of this folder will be copied to */etc/logrotate.d*, this will overwrite any folders in the */etc/logrotate.d* folder if the filename matches.